BrickMMO/hackathon-panel/index.markdown

  - Turn on and off the lighting
  - Drive a car around town

+The control panel will sit on a small table in the classroom or in the hallway.
+The control panel should be no larger than 60 cm by 30 cm.

 ## Design Criteria

 When designing the control panel, take into account the following: